folio-org/ui-okapi-console/doc/running-a-complete-system.md

 the command line.

-For historical reasons, the JSON files describing the sample users are maintained as part of the authorization module, `mod-auth`.
+For historical reasons, the JSON files describing the sample users are maintained as part of the FOLIO Ansible module, `folio-ansible`.
 So we need to clone this repository and use it to add the users.

 	$ cd $ROOT